 We’re much more aware of what we use to make common building materials now than in decades past.
-Many of the buildings that we live and work in were constructed using sheetrock containing asbestos, a substance we now know to be toxic.
-If you are planning any remodeling—DIY or otherwise—you want to ensure that you are not exposing your family or your employees to asbestos.
-When it comes to removing asbestos, you can’t afford to get it wrong.
+Many of the buildings that we live and work in were constructed using sheetrock (a specific brand of drywall sheet) containing asbestos, a substance we now know to be toxic.
+If you are planning any remodeling—DIY or otherwise—you want to ensure that you are not exposing your family or employees to asbestos.
+When removing asbestos, you can’t afford to get it wrong.
 That’s why you should call in the professionals: Atlantic Bay Contracting.

 Here’s a quick guide to asbestos and how to remove it from your property.